 Before sitting down to file the FAFSA application it is important to know when submission dates are.

-It is crucial to submit your FASFA form as early as possible to maximize your eligibility for student aid because applications are accepted on a rolling basis.
+Because applications are accepted on a rolling basis, it is crucial to submit your FAFSA form as early as possible to maximize your eligibility for student aid.

 As mentioned above, there are some differences when filing the FAFSA as a graduate student.